GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Implemented streaming
 - Restored functionality allowing to use custom bots
 - Implemented JB-saving (message deleting)
+- Bypassed Cloudflare's non-standard browser detection
+- Implemented usage of several cookies at once
+- Test fixes for streaming formatting and omitting User dialogue in responses
+- Reduced reconnection speed to Poe API when refreshing browser tab to a few seconds (using the existing browser object)
+- Slight QoL improvements and code cleanup
+- Added ability to add a bot without leaving SillyTavern or even restarting/refreshing anything
+- Added ability to specify message batch size when sending large messages

 ## Contact
-Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:catgirl.cloud) or Discord (glizzychief#1048) if you have any questions or just want to say hi.
+Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.

-## Credits
+## Credits and shoutouts
-All credits go to the SillyTavern team and vfnm here at github, as well as the ITSNOTPOEVER project!
+All credits go to the SillyTavern team, and Shoutouts to LegendPoet and vfnm here at github, as well as the ITSNOTPOEVER project!